23 Sep 2024

 A call to action: supporting teachers beyond incentives

 Reading about teachers leaving the profession now saddens me because I was one of them.
-As the parent of secondary school-aged children, I’m more aware than ever of how essential teachers are in shaping young lives.
-From both an employee engagement perspective and my own experience, I can’t stress enough how important it is to make teachers feel valued—not just through pay, but with genuine support, agency, and empowerment.
+As a parent of secondary school-aged children, I’m more aware than ever of how essential teachers are in shaping young lives.
+From both an employee engagement perspective and my own experience, I can’t stress enough how important it is to make teachers feel valued, not just through pay, but with genuine support, agency, and empowerment.

 The idea of offering teachers a later start one day a week is a fantastic step in the right direction.
 It gives teachers the chance to catch up on life, whether that’s exercising, taking their kids to school, or simply putting a load of washing on.
 These small pockets of time can make a big difference to wellbeing.
 But if we’re serious about retaining passionate and dedicated teachers, we need more innovative and thoughtful approaches like this to support their complex and demanding roles.